guspan-tanadi/larswander.combylwander/content/art/lines-walking.md

     <figure class="explain">
       <figcaption>
         <b><code>B</code></b> will always try to continue in the same direction it
         started in.
-This results in lines froming little "squiggles" as they weave back and forth trying to face their target direction.
+This results in lines forming little "squiggles" as they weave back and forth trying to face their target direction.
       </figcaption>
       <img src="/img/art/lines-walking/high-res/rule-b.webp">